Rustic Spring Decorating Ideas

 Rustic Spring Decorating Trend 2: Organic Elements

 Bringing natural elements into your home can give a living space a breath of fresh air while providing a connection to the outdoors.
-Choose materials that resonate with your own personal style.
-Nature is the perfect inspiration for art and interior design, and incorporating natural materials such as wood, stone and plants, can provide harmony between humankind and nature.
+Choose materials that resonate with your style.
+Nature is the perfect inspiration for art and interior design, and incorporating natural materials such as wood, stone, and plants, can provide harmony between humankind and nature.

-Textiles featuring birds, branches or foliage is another way to wake up a room for spring, and is a cost-efficient way to add color to a room.
+Textiles featuring birds, branches, or foliage is another way to wake up a room for spring and is a cost-efficient way to add color to a room.
 Tree stumps are also a great way to bring the outdoors in, and they work well as accent tables.
-Forest-theme dinnerware is available in a variety of sizes and make a unique gallery wall.
+Forest-theme dinnerware is available in a variety of sizes and makes a unique gallery wall.
 You can easily switch the collection with each change of season.